Francesco149/jniproxy/README.md

 chmod 755 libjniproxy.so
 chown system:system libjniproxy.so

+# clear logcat
+adb shell logcat -c

+# start logging
+adb shell logcat | grep jniproxy

-# start the game and do whatever you need to log
+# now start the game and watch the log
+# I usually pipe the above command into a file, like

-adb shell logcat -d | grep jniproxy
+# adb shell logcat -d | grep jniproxy > log.txt
+# so you can read it in your favorite editor
 ```

 framework